 He has taught corrections courses for George Mason University since 1986.
 He also teaches corrections in service sessions throughout Virginia, and has performed training and consulting for the American Correctional Association, the American Jail Association and the National Institute of Justice.
-His latest book, The Correctional Officer: A Practical Guide: Second Edition was published in June 2010 by Carolina Academic Press.
+His latest book, The Correctional Officer: A Practical Guide: Third Edition will be published later this year by Carolina Academic Press.
 He has authored several other books about corrections including The American Jail: Cornerstone of Modern Corrections, 2008 from Pearson Prentice Hall, The Art of the Con: Avoiding Offender Manipulation, Second Edition, 2009, and Stressed Out: Strategies for Living and Working in Corrections, Second Edition, 2005, both available from the American Correctional Association.

 Gary received a Distinguished Alumnus Award in Social Science from his alma mater, Edinboro University of Pennsylvania and an Instructor Appreciation Award from George Mason University.
 He is an independent freelance correctional author and trainer.
 Gary serves on the Board of Directors of the International Association of Correctional Training Personnel (IACTP) representing local adult corrections.
 He can be reached at 571-233-0912 or at firstname.lastname@example.org.

 Follow these steps to ensure you provide an engaging learning experience for your students

 4 things that change once you become a correctional supervisor– 1

 Are you ready for the profound changes that take place when you transform from correctional officer to supervisor?

 The top safety and operational issues that impacted corrections in 2018–